 Relationship between macrofauna communities and environmental variables

-In all the following analyses, six variables were not considered because they were highly correlated with another variable (|r| ≥ 0.6): station depth (to lagoon surface), CV Sal (to mean Sal), mean [TN], mean [TP], mean Turb (to mean [Chla]) and CV [TP] (to CV [TN]).
+In all the following analyses, six variables were not considered because they were highly correlated with another variable (|r| ≥ 0.6 ; p < 5.
+10-5): station depth (to lagoon surface), CV Sal (to mean Sal), mean [TN], mean [TP], mean Turb (to mean [Chla]) and CV [TP] (to CV [TN]).
 Redundancy analysis (RDA) was used to relate the macrofauna communities recorded within the lagoons to their natural environmental variability and their eutrophication levels (Figure 3).
 Mean Sal was also not considered because of a VIF > 5 linked to significant differences between lagoon-sea connection levels (see section Inter-lagoon environmental variability).
 The final RDA model, determined using a forward model selection procedure, explained 22% of the inter-station community variability (model adj.
 R2) and included six variables related to natural environmental variability (lagoon-sea connection level (p < 0.001), mean Temp (p < 0.001), lagoon surface (p = 0.0076), CV Temp (p = 0.013), mean O2 sat (p = 0.026) and OMC (p = 0.041) and two eutrophication related variables (mean [Chla] (p < 0.001) and mean [DIP] (p = 0.024)).
 Regarding the individual effect of environmental variables, mean [Chla] (7.22%), lagoon surface (5.90%), lagoon-sea connection (5.30%) and mean Temp (5.04%) were the most influential variables according to their marginal effect.
 Based on conditional effects, the most influential variables were mean [Chla] (7.22%), lagoon-sea connection (4.64%), mean Temp (3.62%) and lagoon surface (1.69%) (Appendix 4).

 The first two axes accounted for 33.8 and 17.8% of the RDA model variance, respectively.
 First, the stations from group A and B were clearly separated along the first axis of the RDA, except for LPN, LPS, PLS and INS (Figure 3a).
 On the ordination of the environmental variables (Figure 3b), lagoon surface and CV Temp grouped on the positive side of the first axis while mean [Chla], mean [DIP] and mean Temp grouped on the negative side of the first axis.
 Consequently, group B macrobenthic communities were linked to large lagoons (also relatively deep), several of which presented high summer temperature variations.
 They were characterized by higher relative abundances of the bivalves S. cottardii and L. orbiculatus (Figure 3c).
 Conversely, group A communities were associated to smaller lagoons, subject to higher mean summer temperatures and high eutrophication levels.
 They were characterized by higher relative abundances of the polychaete H. diversicolor and Chironomidae (Figure 3c).